tormarks/tormarks/README.md

 ### Hi there 👋

+Tormarks is the collection of onion URLs found in clearnet and Tor network to import in separate folder (tormarks) in your Tor Browser.

+This simplifies usage and is much faster than searching for onions in clearnet or in Tor network.

+Just import and try.

+All URLs are for educational purposes only.

 <!--
 **tormarks/tormarks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.